top of page

 for subsurface engineering and green renewable energy

-The Rock Mechanics and Geomechanics (RMGE) Team studies how rocks and fractures behave under complex subsurface conditions.
+The Rock Mechanics and Geomechanics Engineering (RMGE) Team studies how rocks and fractures behave under complex subsurface conditions.
 Using a combination of laboratory experiments, computational modelling, and artificial intelligence (AI), we investigate fractures across all scales—from microcracks to major faults—and how they control permeability, reactivation, and stability.
 Our work on coupled thermal, hydraulic, mechanical, and chemical processes supports safe and sustainable low-carbon subsurface technologies, including geothermal energy extraction, underground energy storage, radioactive waste disposal and carbon sequestration.
 Recently, Dr Shang has developed an interest in active control of subsurface fractures, which has many implications for low-carbon subsurface technologies.

 JOIN US